EncoreTechnologies/blog/content/blog/2017/09/intro.md

 Welcome to the Encore DevOps blog!

 We on the DevOps team have been working for about a year and a half building tons of automation solutions for Encore's Managed Services customers.
-Up until we haven't had a place to publicly showcase the more technical work that we've been doing.
-This blog serves as a new space for our engineers to share their experiences around new an innovating technologies we're exploring.
+Up until now we haven't had a place to publicly showcase the more technical work that we've been doing.
+This blog serves as a new space for our engineers to share their experiences around new and innovating technologies we're exploring.

 Please stay tuned, and subscribe to our RSS feed on the left!